rshcherb/GNND_Hawkes/README.md

 2. run **nnd_analysis.m** to perform the GNND analysis.
 3. run **rate_analysis.m** to fit the Hawkes point process or ETAS model.

 These entry scripts specify all the initial parameters needed to perform the corresponding tasks. **Model** structure is used to pass the information into most functions.
-Model.sRegion specifies the region to analize and must match the corresponding folder name.